vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 There is nothing a merchant needs to to.

-Vipps uses delegated SCA (Secure Customer Authentication) from the banks, and significantly simplifies the user experience, as there is usually no need for BankID verification.
+Vipps uses delegated SCA (Secure Customer Authentication) from the banks, and significantly simplifies the user experience, as there is normally no need for BankID verification.

 The biometric login in Vipps is enough.

 Vipps uses tokenized cards, which eliminates the need for "soft decline".
 As long as the token is valid, the user never has to verify the card again.